Le Coquelet à la Moutarde is an elegant yet rustic French-inspired dish featuring tender Cornish hens bathed in a luxurious mustard cream gravy.

 Pat the birds dry with paper towels and place them on a baking sheet.
 With the shears, cut the tips of the wings off and discard.

-In a small bowl, combine 2 tablespoons each of melted butter and whole grain Dijon mustard.
+In a small bowl, combine melted butter and whole grain Dijon mustard.
 Whisk them together then brush the mixture all over the tops of the hens, coating them well.

 While the hens rest, prepare the gravy.